Hamish McRae is surprised to find a genuine Highland clan gathering in the southeastern USA.

 Nowadays in Scotland, Highland games range from the biggest and grandest of the lot, the one in Braemar that the royals attend, to little ones in the West Highlands that are mainly for the locals.

 What they all have in common is that they have shifted from their original purpose a gathering of the clans to more of a spectacle for visitors.
 You gathered the clans together so that families that had been scattered could get together, so that the boys could show who was strongest and the girls could take their pick.

 Now there are many more gatherings around the world than there are in Scotland itself, and from my experience of one of the largest in the US a fortnight ago, in the States at least they are closer to the original idea of bringing people together than the somewhat commercial games we now have in Scotland.

-What distinguished this gathering was not so much the games themselves nor even the Scottish weather: you are nearly 5,000ft up so it was cool and rainy compared with the baking plains below.
+What distinguished this gathering was not so much the games themselves nor even the Scottish weather: you are more than 1500m up so it was cool and rainy compared with the baking plains below.
 The extraordinary feature was that it was a true gathering.
 Instead of the tents round the ground being run by banks and estate agents, the tents were run by the clans.

 I know it is an American industry to hunt the heritage, but this was not just a nostalgic search for roots and it certainly was not overly commercial.
 It was about family: the bringing together of scattered grandchildren, great-grandchildren and great-great-grandchildren who otherwise might never know they were linked, and who, in this instance at least, got a lot out of meeting each other.